YouTube

 HALABJA

-On march 1988, Chemical Ali ordered the dropping of chemical weapons on the small town of Halabja.
+In March 1988, Chemical Ali ordered the dropping of chemical weapons on the small town of Halabja.
 5,000 people would die instantly and with soaring cancer rates and birth defects, many more would feel the effects for years to come.
 It would be known and still is, as the world’s worst chemical attack.

-The museum set the exhibit underneath a memorial, showing challenging images taken after the massacre along with the names of each person who died.
-Many items have been recovered and on display; vehicles, clothes, tanks and what I couldn’t believe, one of the aircraft that was used to drop the weapons.
+The museum set the exhibit underneath a memorial, showing challenging images taken after the massacre, along with the names of each person who died.
+Many items have been recovered and are on display; vehicles, clothes, tanks and what I couldn’t believe, one of the aircraft that was used to drop the weapons.

 It’s places like this that show the true nature of Saddam.